 Are There Showers at Blizzard Beach?

 Yes, there are showers at Blizzard Beach.
-Which is awesome, because then you can be clean as a whistle when you plan on leaving to head to dinner or anywhere else and you don’t want to smell like pool chlorine.
+This is awesome, because then you can be clean as a whistle when you plan on leaving to head to dinner or anywhere else and you don’t want to smell like pool chlorine.

 Do Refillable Disney Resort Mugs Work at Blizzard Beach?

 Ok, let’s provide some clarification here.
 There are two types of mugs.
-There are Refillable Mugs that you can buy at Blizzard Beach, but there is also the 16 oz. insulated coffee mugs sold at Disney hotels.
+There are Refillable Mugs that you can buy at Blizzard Beach, but there is also the 16 oz. insulated coffee mugs sold at Walt Disney World hotels.
 You will need to purchase a different refillable mug for $11.99 plus tax if you want to keep filling up at Disney’s Blizzard Beach.

 The water park refillable mugs can be used at both of Disney’s water parks, Typhoon Lagoon, and Blizzard Beach.
-The one caveat about the mugs at the water parks is that if you won’t be returning at least few times or plan on pounding down the soda then it really isn’t worth it in my opinion.
+The one caveat about the mugs at the water parks is that if you won’t be returning at least a few times or plan on pounding down the soda then it really isn’t worth it in my opinion.

 Is my magic band waterproof?